How to Value the Purchase Price of a Business You Are About to Buy. A Word of Advice! Be Realistic in Your Analysis

-Determining the true value of a small business is very challenging.
-You must realize that valuation is often imprecise, more often an art, not a science.
+Determining the true value of a small business, or any business for that matter, is challenging.
+Valuation is often imprecise, often as much as a formula or appraisal.
+In fact, appraisals are in many respects a product of numbers and subjective appraiser opinion(s).
+Valuation is not a science.
 Always keep in mind that the “asking price” is NOT the purchase price.
-Quite often the asking price does not even remotely represent the business’ true worth.
+Quite often the asking price does not even remotely represent the true worth of the business.

 Your challenge as a buyer is to formulate a value that is accurate and will in the end (and after the closing) provide you with an acceptable return on your investment.